DeepakDhiman2005/Amazonclone/README.md

 # Amazonclone
-This is a Amazon clone, this site is not real but view this site view of like amazon
+This is a Amazon clone, this site is not real but this site view of like amazon